imhans/swiftUI-log/Landmarks/SwiftUI-Essentials.md

 *SwiftUI animates any changes to animatable properties of the view.
 A view’s color, opacity, rotation, size, and other properties are all animatable
 *animation type : .easeInOut, spring(), ...

+AnyTransition property ( extension )
+*keeps your code clean as you expand the custom transition